What is Academic Dishonesty?

 - Copying on exams, homework, or take-home exams

-- Use of unauthorized materials or sources of information such as “cheat sheet,” preprogrammed calculator
+- Use of unauthorized materials or sources of information such as a “cheat sheet,” preprogrammed calculator, cell phones, books, etc.

-- Assistance of another person in cases where prohibited
+- Obtaining assistance from another person in cases where prohibited

 - Sharing test questions or answers from an exam with another student